Torneko's Great Adventure

-Taloon's Great Adventure: Mystery Dungeon is part of the larger Mystery Dungeon franchise, featuring Torneko, the merchant from Dragon Quest IV, and his adventures around the Mystery Dungeon in search of items.
+is a 1993 role-playing video game by Chunsoft.
+The first entry in the Mystery Dungeon series, the game features Torneko, a merchant from Dragon Quest IV, and his adventures around the Mystery Dungeon in search of items.

-Taloon's Great Adventure is the first spin-off game in the Dragon Quest franchise.
-After failed attempts on creating a roguelike game in a home console, such as Sega's Fatal Labyrinth and Dragon Crystal, the game was a success with over 800,000 copies sold, which led to Chunsoft turning it into a franchise and worked on both the game's indirect sequel and the company's original series, Mystery Dungeon 2: Shiren the Wanderer, in 1995.
+Torneko's Great Adventure is the first spin-off game in the Dragon Quest franchise.
+The game was a success with over 800,000 copies sold, which led to Chunsoft turning it into a franchise and released a sequel, Mystery Dungeon 2: Shiren the Wanderer, in 1995.
+The unreleased English version of the game was to be called Mystery Dungeon: Taloon's Great Adventure.

 Gameplay

 The gameplay is similar to roguelike-style PC games.
 The main similarity is the heavy use of randomized dungeons and effects.
 The main character of the game is Torneko, originally localized as Taloon in North America, a merchant and playable character from Dragon Quest IV.
 The player continues his story from Dragon Quest IV, where he wishes to make his store famous and ventures into mystery dungeons to retrieve items to stock in his store.

 While Torneko explores the dungeons, he collects items and fights monsters, similar to ones found in Dragon Quest games.
 If he leaves the dungeon, he can sell off the items he found.
 He can also equip certain items.
 By saving up money, he can improve his home and shop.